21 September 2023

 If you’re made redundant, you could be eligible to receive a ‘redundancy payout’ based on how long you’ve been at the business.

 Being stood down is a little different.
 It means there’s not enough work for your employer to give you so they’re asking you to take temporary leave without pay.
-This is usually due to circumstances out of their control, such the recent COVID-19 pandemic.
+This is usually due to circumstances out of their control, such as the COVID-19 pandemic.

 If your employer approves a request for annual leave during a stand down period, you’ll be paid for that annual leave under the employee rights set out by the Fair Work Act.

-You’ll also accrue annual leave and personal carer’s leave during a stand down - and could be eligible for government entitlements in the form of a JobSeeker Payment (formerly known as NewStart).
+You’ll also accrue annual leave and personal carer’s leave during a stand down – and could be eligible for government entitlements in the form of a JobSeeker Payment (formerly known as Newstart).

 2 actions to take with your super when you’ve been made redundant or stood down

-lost super and combine multiple accounts
+1. Search for lost super and consider combining multiple accounts1

 2. Consider pausing any personal contributions